MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-454-dw-object-explorer-unsupport-case-sensitive-names.md

 ms.custom: known-issue-454
 ---

-# Known issue - Warehouse's object explorer doesn't support case-sensitive object names
+# Known issue - The Data Warehouse Object Explorer doesn't support case-sensitive object names
-Fabric warehouse objects (ex. tables, views, etc.) having same noncase sensitive name (ex. table1 and table1) display in the object explorer.
-If there are two objects with the same name, one displays in the object explorer. but, if there's three or more, none gets displayed.
-The objects show up in system views (ex. sys.tables) and can be used but unavailable in the object explorer.
+The object explorer fails to display the Fabric Data Warehouse objects (ex. tables, views, etc.) when have same noncase sensitive name (ex. table1 and Table1).
+In case there are two objects with same name, one displays in the object explorer. but, if there's three or more objects, nothing gets display.
+The objects show and can be used from system views (ex. sys.tables).
+The objects aren't available in the object explorer.

 **Status:** Open